telefonicaid/fiware-aiakos/README.rst

   a bridge between PCKS#11 and GPG.

-A very cheap solution (but not the more secure, most of the other devices are designed to resists more types of attacks, including analysing the power consume) is to use gnuk project with some STM32 devices.
+A very cheap solution (but not the more secure, most of the other devices are designed to resist more types of attacks, including analysing the power consume) is to use gnuk project with some STM32 devices.
 This software is designed for GPG keys, but the documentation explains how to use with ssh through an agent.